cdapio/hydrator-plugins/cassandra-plugins/README.rst

 Description
 -----------
-Batch sink to use Apache Cassandra as a sink
+Batch sink to use Apache Cassandra as a sink.

 Use Case
 --------